-We are a biotechnology company aiming to discover, develop and commercialize novel anti-infectives, antibiotics and vaccines for serious infectious diseases, including products for use in defense against biological warfare agents such as Smallpox and Arenaviruses (hemorrhagic fevers).
-Our lead product, SIGA-246, is an orally administered anti-viral drug that targets the smallpox virus.
-In December 2005 the Food and Drug Administration (FDA) accepted our Investigational New Drug (IND) application for SIGA-246 and granted the program "Fast-Track" status.
+We are a biotechnology company, whose primary focus is on the discovery, development and commercialization of novel anti-infectives, antibiotics and vaccines for serious infectious diseases, including products for use in defense against biological warfare agents such as Smallpox and Arenaviruses (hemorrhagic fevers).
 Our anti-viral programs are designed to prevent or limit the replication of the viral pathogen.
 Our anti-infectives programs are aimed at the increasingly serious problem of drug resistance.
+These programs are designed to block the ability of bacteria to attach to human tissue, the first step in the infection process.
 We are also developing a technology for the mucosal delivery of our vaccines which may allow the vaccines to activate the immune system at the mucus lined surfaces of the body -- the mouth, the nose, the lungs and the gastrointestinal and urogenital tracts -- the sites of entry for most infectious agents.